laurencelundblade/QCBOR/README.md

 ## Code Status
 QCBOR was originally developed by Qualcomm.
 It was [open sourced through CAF](https://source.codeaurora.org/quic/QCBOR/QCBOR/) with a permissive Linux license, September 2018 (thanks Qualcomm!).

 This code in Laurence's GitHub has diverged some from the CAF source with some small simplifications and tidying up.
-The full test suite is not up and running and available in GitHub yet, so some caution is advised.
-This should be remedies soon.

-The following modifications are planned:
-* Improve design for handling multiple tags

-These changes may result in some interface changes.
+T

+From Nov 3 on, the interface and code are fairly stable.
+Large changes are not planned or expected, particularly in the interface.
+The test coverage is pretty good.

 ## Building
 There is a simple makefile for the UNIX style command line binary that compiles everything to run the tests.